 Vitamin B6 feels exactly as its advertised: Like a mood-elevating focus enhancer.

 This seems to be especially true in high doses, as anyone who has taken an energy shot (~40 mg B6, 2000% RDA) knows.
 And, trust me, the term “energy shot” is not a misnomer.
-Not that I’d rank the experience up there with a shot of espresso or anything, but there’s a reason energy shots & pre-workout stacks carry the stuff.
+Not that I’d rank the experience up there with a shot of espresso or anything, but there’s a reason energy shots and pre-workout stacks carry the stuff.

 If your B6 levels have a history of being low, then you’ll probably notice the effects of, say, a multivitamin bearing modest amounts of B6.
 Generally speaking, older folks fit in this category of B6 supplementation.